funloader/DITISS/CCEE/04_Fundamentals_of_Computer_Networks.md

 ---

-### 2. In an enterprise internetwork, what is the primary function of a gateway?
+### 2. In an enterprise internetwork, what is the primary function of a *default gateway*?

 * [ ] Amplify network signals
 * [ ] Connect devices within the same network
-* [ ] Translate between different protocols to enable communication between networks
+* [ ] Forward traffic from a local network to external networks
-* [ ] Filter unwanted network traffic
+* [ ] Encrypt network traffic

 <details>
 <summary><strong>Show Answer</strong></summary>

-✅ **Correct Answer:** Translate between different protocols to enable communication between networks 💡 A gateway serves as an entry/exit point between networks using different protocols, enabling interoperability, whereas routers primarily forward packets.
+✅ **Correct Answer:** Forward traffic from a local network to external networks 💡 In modern networks, a default gateway is typically a router that forwards packets from a local network to other networks (such as the Internet).
+Protocol-translation gateways are specialized and uncommon in typical enterprise setups.

 </details>